CodingItWrong/outsidein.dev/docs/vue/2-vertical-slice.md

 This is little verbose, so let's see what's going on:

 - We call `wrapper.findAll()` to find all the elements matching a CSS selector.
 The selector we use is `[data-testid='restaurant']`.
-Test IDs are a helpful way to pull up elements in your tests.
+Test IDs are a helpful way to pull up elements in your tests, because they're specific to testing.
+If you find elements by an ID or CSS class name, those values might change for other reasons in your application, resulting in tests breaking.
+But since a Test ID is specifically used for testing, it should be more stable and less likely to change for reasons unrelated to the test.
 - There should be two different restaurants displayed, so we get the element of the first one (index zero) by calling `.at(0)`.
 - We call `.text()` to get the text contents of the element, and assign it to the variable `firstRestaurantName`.
 - We check that the value of `firstRestaurantName` is "Sushi Place".